 While the park is small, there are a few local roads that make it easy to navigate to where you need to go from the campground to the picnic areas.
-These roads offer scenic views of the Blanco River, since it flows right through the park.
+These roads offer scenic views of the Blanco River since it flows right through the park.

 For a small park, Blanco State Park has plenty of RV parking.
 There are two nice-size lots on the west side of the park near the major picnic areas.
 The same is true of the three picnic areas on the east side of Highway 281.
-Additional parking is available near the RV campsite.
+Additional parking is also available near the RV campsites.

-The Blanco State Park Campground offer 42 sites that can accommodate tents and RVs.
-The facilities at each site vary with some offering full hook ups and others offering electric and water hookups only.
-Every site is pet-friendly.
-RVs and trailers up to 40 feet are permitted.
+The Blanco State Park Campground offers 42 sites that can accommodate tents and RVs.
+The facilities at each site vary, with some offering full hookups and others offering electric and water hookups only.
+Every site is pet-friendly, but maximum site lengths vary greatly -- with one site accommodating rigs up to 120 feet.
 You can cook up some delicious food at your campsite's grill or fire pit and enjoy a meal on the picnic table.
 The campground is close to showers, restrooms, and a dump station.

 Blanco State Park is close enough to Austin and San Antonio that it's easy to find a private campground if you prefer.
-You can choose a private campground or RV park with the amenities you are looking for from cable TV to swimming pools.
+You can choose a private campground or RV park with the amenities you are looking for from cable television to swimming pools.
 The benefit of choosing a private accommodation is that you can find the right atmosphere you are looking for, from a rustic to a more luxurious experience.

-This is Texas, and it’s a basically a violation of the state constitution to only offer one kind of picnicking experience.
+This is Texas, and it’s basically a violation of the state constitution to only offer one kind of picnicking experience.
 So, here at Blanco State Park, there are several:

 Charcoal grills are usually available at these picnic areas as well.